GIMP Developer Site now have improved navigation!

 Introduction

-A script can show messages.
+A script can show messages for debugging, or about errors.
 Also known as “printing” messages.

 Messages from scripts can go to: